Connect with us

 It was a crucial decision to stay away from home after the George Mason game and prepare for VCU.
 The effort not only to prepare for A-10 Championship play but have the understanding of how critical success was proved to be a stroke of genius.

-Throughout the streak Dambrot had his best coaching with the program.
+Throughout the streak Dambrot had his best coaching performance with the program.
 He punched before the opponent did, called timeouts when the adjustment was made and remained outwardly calm.

 Often a team’s identity is a direct reflection of its coach and these past few weeks that could not have been more evident in the best possible ways.